 When our office receives the application, an advisor will contact the student and/or parent via email if any additional information or clarification is needed.
 The advisor will also be in contact with the student and/or parent once the application review is completed.

-Not all application reviews will warrant a change to the student’s original financial aid award offer.
-Any changes to the student’s financial aid award offer will depend on when our office is notified of the change, the impact on the student’s financial need and funding levels at the time the application is completed.
+Not all application reviews will warrant a change to the student’s original financial aid offer.
+Any changes to the student’s financial aid offer will depend on when our office is notified of the change, the impact on the student’s financial need, and funding levels at the time the application is completed.

 Can I complete more than one application in an academic year?

 Yes.
 If there is a subsequent change after the initial application is completed, our office will consider another application.

 What happens if the application is incomplete and/or the requested documentation is not included or incomplete?

 A financial aid advisor will contact the student and/or parent to request completed or further documentation.
 If the requested documentation is not received by our office, the application review will not be completed.